mroughan/SurrealNumbers.jl/README.md

 surreals with infinite representations.
 But that is a little harder to do, so I leave that for the moment.

+The actual type structure (minus the constructor -- see the code) is just

+    struct SurrealFinite <: Surreal
+        shorthand::String
+        X_L :: Array{SurrealFinite,1}
+        X_R :: Array{SurrealFinite,1}
+    end

+Note the addition of `shorthand`, which isn't necessary, but carries a little bit of extra information to make pretty printing a little easier.

 ### Dyadic numbers

 The dyadic rational numbers are those that have a denumerator that is